Partial Consistency with Sparse Incidental Parameters: Introduction

 \section{Introduction}

-Since the pioneering papers by \cite{Tibshirani1996b} and \cite{Fan2001}, the penalized estimation methodology for exploiting sparsity has been studied extensively.
-For example, \cite{Zhao2006} provide an almost necessary and sufficient condition, namely Irrepresentable Condition, for the LASSO estimator to be strong sign consistent. \cite{Fan2011b} show that an oracle property holds for the folded concave penalized estimator with ultrahigh dimensionality.
+Since the pioneering papers by \cite{Tibshirani1996a} and \cite{Fan2001a}, the penalized estimation methodology for exploiting sparsity has been studied extensively.
+For example, \cite{Zhao2006} provides an almost necessary and sufficient condition, namely Irrepresentable Condition, for the LASSO estimator to be strong sign consistent. \cite{Fan2011b} shows that an oracle property holds for the folded concave penalized estimator with ultrahigh dimensionality.
 For an overview on this topic, see \cite{Fan2010}.

-All the aforementioned papers consider the estimation of a \emph{structural} parameter $\bd{\nu}$ in the sense that each data point depends on the same entries of $\bd{\nu}$.
-In contrast, in this paper, we consider another type of model where each data point depends on a \emph{different} set of entries of $\bd{\nu}$.
-Specifically, data $\{\bd{X}_{i}, Y_{i}\}_{i=1}^{n}$ follow the linear model:
+All the aforementioned papers consider models only with the so-called structural parameters, which are related to every data point.
+By contrast, we consider in this paper another type of models where there are not only the structural parameters but also the so-called incidental parameters, each of which is related to only one data point.
+Specifically, suppose data $\{\bd{X}_{i}, Y_{i}\}_{i=1}^{n}$ are from the following linear model: